 wall, and today wasn’t any different.

-her shoulders in curly ringlets.
+her shoulders in ringlets.
 Mr. Smith glanced at his

 iPhone.
 He had a few minutes to linger.
-Unexpectedly, as the stunning blonde
+Unexpectedly, as the blonde

 was shutting the door behind her customers, her eyes caught his.
 For a fleeting

-moment, Ransom, stunned by the chance encounter, fixated on her face.
+moment, Ransom, surprised by the chance encounter, fixated on her face.

 The young woman smiled.
 Her enticing eyes called out to him, speaking